JAlcocerT/JAlcocerT/content/blog/oss-sync-tools.md

 date: 2025-03-15
 draft: false
 tags: ["OSS"]
-description: 'Alternatives to sync your files.'
+description: 'Alternatives to sync your files.
+From nextcloud dav to SFTP Go'
 url: 'sync-file-tools'
 ---